kaspermunch/PopulationGenomicsCourse/Exercises/MappingAndCalling/README.md

 # Mapping and SNP calling exercise

 As we learned last week, high-throughput sequencing technologies have in the past few years been producing millions of reads of human genome and other species.
 To be useful, this genetic information has to be 'put together' in a smart way, in the same way as the pieces of a puzzle (reads) need to be mounted according to a picture (reference genome).
-In this exercise section you will be exposed to different softwares used for mapping and snp calling.
+In this exercise section you will be exposed to different softwares used for mapping reads to a reference sequence and calling variants from the produced alignments.
 We will use a dataset composed of 30 individuals from 3 different regions: Africa, EastAsia and WestEurasia.

     ##       X...ID    ENA.RUN    population region country latitude longitude
     ## 1 ERS1042176 ERR1019075 Ju_hoan_North Africa Namibia    -18.9      21.5